-During 2016, the Board consisted of six Directors, five Non-Executive Directors of which one was female (representing 20 per cent of the Non-Executive Directors and approximately 17 per cent of total Directors).
-As at 31 December 2016, 27 per cent of Alumina Limited's employees were women.
+During 2017, the Board mostly consisted of six Directors, five Non-Executive Directors of which one was female (representing 20 per cent of the Non-Executive Directors and approximately 17 per cent of total Directors).
+On 1 December 2017, Ms Deborah O'Toole was appointed as a Non-Executive Director, increasing the percentage representation of women on the Board (as Non-Executive Directors) to 33 per cent.
+As at 31 December 2017, 18 per cent of Alumina Limited's ten employees were women.
 No women were represented on the four-person senior management team (CEO level and immediate management level below the CEO).